keimpema/Mvp.Xml.NetStandard/readme.md

 I needed the XIncludingReader in a .NET core project.

 ## Release Notes ##
+### Release 1.1.1 ###
+- Made sure the final assembly is signed properly after round-trip compiling with ildasm/ilasm in build.bat.
 ### Release 1.1.0 ###
 - Strongly signed the assembly.
 Thanks to [Jakub Míšek](https://github.com/jakubmisek).
 ### Release 1.0.1 ###